johans-work/niyanodes/README.md

 Programming has always been abstraction oriented, and abstractions have never been confined to the machine.

-Niya is the first tool focused on the highest level of abstraction we can represent in a machine.
-Abstraction itself.
+Niya is the first tool focused on the highest level of abstraction we can represent in a machine - abstraction itself.

 ## abstract positivism